Mapping dynamical systems into chemical reactions: Quasi-chemical map: Applications

-The state-space and time-state space for~(\ref{eq:Lorenz_chemical}) are respectively shown in Figure~\ref{fig:4}(c) and~(d), which compare well with Figure~\ref{fig:4}(a)--(b).
-Note that the Lorenz system~(\ref{eq:Lorenz}) and its chemical counterpart~(\ref{eq:Lorenz_chemical}) evolve on a similar time-scale.
-Note also that, while the Lorenz attractor itself is robust with respect to perturbations, the underlying trajectories in the time-state space are sensitive; for this reason, the two trajectories shown in Figures~\ref{fig:4}(b) and~(d) are different after some time.
+State-space and time-state space for~(\ref{eq:Lorenz_chemical}) are respectively shown in Figure~\ref{fig:4}(c) and~(d), which compare well with Figure~\ref{fig:4}(a)--(b).
+One can observe that the Lorenz system~(\ref{eq:Lorenz}) and its chemical counterpart~(\ref{eq:Lorenz_chemical}) both evolve on a similar time-scale for the given time-interval, which is consistent with Theorem~\ref{theorem:quasi_chemical_EL}(i).
+Note that, while Lorenz attractor itself is robust with respect to perturbations, the underlying trajectories in the time-state space are sensitive; for this reason, the two trajectories from Figures~\ref{fig:4}(b) and~(d) differ after some time. \bcol{Let us also note that trapping regions for the Lorenz attractor are also preserved, as per Theorem~\ref{theorem:quasi_chemical_EL}(iv).} Finally, we note that chemical Lorenz system~(\ref{eq:Lorenz_chemical}) is cubic.
+In Appendix~\ref{app:chaos}, we present a candidate chaotic CDS which is quadratic.